alyssia-chen/alyssia-chen.github.io/projects/ICS485PomegranateBaby.md

  - [Deployment](https://alyssiachen.itch.io/pomegranate-baby) <- Unfortunately, mouse sensitivity got a bit cranked up on itch.io

 # My contributions
-A few weeks before our solo game project was due, I recalled an old Chinese folk story my told me.
+A few weeks before our solo game project was due, I recalled an old Chinese folk story my mom told me.
 It was simple, heartwarming, and I realized that it would be a perfect "hook" for my game.
 As I thought through the story, details about how I could design the game to help me tell the tale came to me very quickly.

 Every weekend, I would hurry to finish the homework for other classes so that I could work on my game project.
 Specifically, I coded all of the game mechanics in C#, developed the 3D models in Unity, and drew the 2D story panels by hand.
 During this time, I also fiddled with creating melodies that fit the theme of the music (i.e. innocent, childish, nostalgic, and longing).
 So if you ever get a chance to hear the theme song, I composed it!